rosekaron/troopjs/README.md

 ## Core Concepts
-Here are some concepts and principles that we following when building TroopJS:
+Below is a list of key concepts and principles that we follow when we build apps in TroopJS:

 ### Component
-Considering component as the building block of TroopJS, also the smallest autonomy unit, a component is defined by any number of constructors and mixins, to distinguish with any regular object, the component is to have a life-cycle that will trigger certain signals on different phases.
+A component is considered a basic building block of TroopJS and is also the smallest autonomic unit.
+A component is defined by any number of constructors and mixins, to distinguish with any regular object, the component is to have a life-cycle that will trigger certain signals on different phases.

 ### First-class Mixin